tlchampion/moduel5_challenge/README.md

 ```

-Alternatively, an existing environment can be used in which case both Jupyter Lab and python-dotenv must be installed.
+Alternatively, an existing environment can be used in which case both Jupyter Lab and python-dotenv must be installed along with watermark.
 If now already done, both may be installed using pip

 ```
 pip install jupyterlab
 pip install python-dotenv
+pip install watermark

 ```